pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

     Here is a little **analogy** that may help you to better understand the idea of LSTMs:

-    Imagine you receive a phone call from a friend. ☎️ 👧
+    Imagine you receive a **phone call** from a friend. ☎️ 👧

-    At the time your phone rings, you might be thinking of any number of things unrelated to your friend. 🏃🍕🏖️
+    At the time your phone rings, you might be thinking of any number of things **unrelated** to your friend. 🏃🍕🏖️

     > This is similar to the cell state at the beginning of the loop.

-    When you answer the call, you put aside those unrelated thoughts while retaining anything you meant to talk to your friend about. 👧
+    When you answer the call, you put aside those unrelated thoughts while **retaining** anything you need to talk to your friend about. 👧

     > This is similar to what the forget gate does.

-    As your conversation progresses, you'll be taking in all the new information from your friend while also thinking of what else might be relevant to talk about next. 🥳☕🏙️
+    As your conversation progresses, you'll be taking in all the **new information** from your friend while also thinking of **what else might be relevant** to talk about next. 🥳☕🏙️

     > This is similar to what the input gates does.

-    Finally, you decide what to say next. 🍔
+    Finally, you **decide** what to say next. 🍔

     > This is similar to what the output gate does.

-    You will then continue to evolve the conversation in this way until you hang up at the end of the call, leaving you with a new set of thoughts and memories. ☎️👋
+    You will then continue to evolve the conversation in this way until you **hang up** at the end of the call, leaving you with a **new set of thoughts** and memories. ☎️👋

     > your cell states have been updated a few times since you began your conversation